goatslacker/alt/README.md

 class LocationActions {
   constructor() {
     // for single action
-    this.generateAction('updateLocation')
+    this.generateActions('updateLocation')

-    // for many actions
-    this.generateActions('updateCity', 'updateState', 'updateCountry')
+    // as well as for many actions this.generateActions('updateCity', 'updateState', 'updateCountry') }
-  }
 }